-Parent/Guardian Signature: Date: Name of Student:Current grade level:Current teacher: I do not want photos or reproduced images of my • campus production (DVD, Power Points, newslangth be sold as fundraiser to parents, guardians and · · · · · · campus/district website yearbook area newspaper photos with name on campus Please initial ALL of the following giving your conse ent of release to a certain type of image: I give permission for my child to be identified be images listed above.
-This includes athletic or extracur , , in activities that fall under the jurisdiction of Mabank Independent School District.
+Current teacher:

+Name of Student: Current grade level:

+Name of Student

+I do not want photos or reproduced images of my y child to be used under any circumstances .

+campus production (DVD, Power Points, news might be sold as fundraiser to parents, guardians and

+campus/district website yearbook

+area newspaper photos with name on campus

+Please initial ALL of the following giving your cons ent of release to a certain type of image:

+I give permission for my child to be identified images listed above.
+This includes athletic or extracu